pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 ### Survival Regression Models

 The emphasis here is on the generality of the framework.
 We are describing the trajectory of state-transitions within time.
 Anywhere speed or efficiency matters, it is important to understand the inputs to time-to-event trajectories.
 This is the benefit of survival analysis - clearly articulated models which quantify the impact of demographic characteristics and treatment effects (in terms of speed) on the probability of state-transition.
 Movement between life and death, hired and fired, ill and cured, subscribed to churned.
-These state transitions are all tranparently anc compellingly modelled using survival regression models.
+These state transitions are all tranparently and compellingly modelled using survival regression models.

 We will see two varieties of regression modelling with respect to time-to-event data: (1) Cox's Proportional Hazard approach and (2) the Accelerated Failure time models.
 Both models enable the analyst to combine and assess the impacts of different covariates on the survival time outcomes, but each does so in a slightly different manner.